DARTSG/shlomobot_pytest/README.md

 FILE_FUNCTION_MAP = {"sample_test.py": ["main", "function1", "function2"]}
 ```

-Parse the appropriate variable (list of filenames or whole dictionary) into the Pytest function and obtain the results as output (i.e. For 'check_missing_docstrings' function, it returns a list of functions that are missing docstrings)
+Parse the appropriate variable (list of filenames or whole dictionary) into the Pytest function and obtain the results as output (i.e. For `check_missing_docstrings` function, it returns a list of functions that are missing docstrings)
 ```python
 functions_with_missing_docstrings = check_missing_docstrings(FILE_FUNCTION_MAP)
 ```

-Use the 'create_custom_error_json' function to create a custom error message that will be raised if the results output contains errors as well as to calculate the number of points to be deducted
+Use the `create_custom_error_json` function to create a custom error message that will be raised if the results output contains errors as well as to calculate the number of points to be deducted.
 The function requires 4 parameters:
 * feedback: The custom error message to be raised
 * points_per_error: The number of points to deduct for every error detected
 * max_points_deducted: The limit to the number of points to be deducted for a certain type of error